1975 South Australian state election

+The election saw a drop in major party primary votes.
+This was due to the emergence of the socially progressive Liberal Movement (LM) led by Robin Millhouse, which achieved 18.3 percent of the primary vote and 2 seats.

+The election of half of the South Australian Legislative Council was conducted using list proportional representation.
+Labor won 6 seats, the Liberal Party won 3, and the Liberal Movement won 2.

 Background

+Emergence of Liberal Movement

-The drop in major party primary votes was due to the socially progressive Liberal Movement (LM) led by Robin Millhouse who achieved 18.3 percent of the primary vote and 2 seats.
-The party was a breakaway faction of the Liberal and Country League (LCL) which disbanded in 1973, the party which was the predecessor to the South Australian Division of the Liberal Party of Australia.
-Stemming from discontent within the ranks of the LCL, it was first formed by former premier Steele Hall as an internal group in 1972 in response to a lack of social and acceptance of electoral reform within the LCL.
-A year later, when tensions heightened between the LCL's conservative wing and the LM, it was established on its own as a progressive liberal party.
+The Liberal Movement broke away from the Liberal and Country League (LCL), which disbanded in 1973.
+The LCL was the predecessor to the South Australian Division of the Liberal Party of Australia.
+Stemming from discontent within the ranks of the LCL, the Liberal Movement was formed by former premier Steele Hall as an internal group in 1972 in response to a lack of social and acceptance of electoral reform within the LCL.
+A year later, when tensions heightened between the LCL's conservative wing and the LM, the LM was established as a party on its own as a progressive liberal party.
 When still part of the league, it had eleven representatives; on its own, it initially had three.

-The election was fought with the Liberal Party, the Liberal Movement, and the Country Party all competing for votes against Labor, in the background of the Labor Prime Minister Gough Whitlam scandals, with this election taking place six months before the governor general dismissed the Whitlam government resulting in his defeat at the December 1975 federal election.
+The 1975 election was fought with the Liberal Party, the Liberal Movement, and the Country Party all competing for votes against Labor, in the background of the Labor Prime Minister Gough Whitlam scandals, with this election taking place six months before the governor general dismissed the Whitlam government resulting in his defeat at the December 1975 federal election.